Kong/terraform-provider-konnect/docs/resources/gateway_plugin_mtls_auth.md

 - `https_proxy_host` (String) A string representing a host name, such as example.com.
 - `https_proxy_port` (Number) An integer representing a port number between 0 and 65535, inclusive.
 - `revocation_check_mode` (String) Controls client certificate revocation check behavior.
 If set to `SKIP`, no revocation check is performed.
 If set to `IGNORE_CA_ERROR`, the plugin respects the revocation status when either OCSP or CRL URL is set, and doesn't fail on network issues.
 If set to `STRICT`, the plugin only treats the certificate as valid when it's able to verify the revocation status.
 Default: "IGNORE_CA_ERROR"; must be one of ["IGNORE_CA_ERROR", "SKIP", "STRICT"]
+- `san_dirname_matcher` (List of String) Specifies a list of Subject Alternative Name (SAN) DirectoryName attributes to use for consumer lookup.
+Applicable only when `skip_consumer_lookup` is false.
+Supported formats: OID, Long Name, or Short Name.
+Examples: `commonName` (Long Name), `CN` (Short Name), `2.5.4.3` (OID).
+If left empty (default), all attributes present in the SAN DirectoryName extension are used.
+The matcher is case sensitive.
+Default: []
 - `send_ca_dn` (Boolean) Sends the distinguished names (DN) of the configured CA list in the TLS handshake message.
 Default: false
 - `skip_consumer_lookup` (Boolean) Skip consumer lookup once certificate is trusted against the configured CA list.
 Default: false
 - `ssl_verify` (Boolean) This option enables verification of the certificate presented by the server of the OCSP responder's URL and by the server of the CRL Distribution Point.
+Default: false

 <a id="nestedatt--ordering"></a>